olets/bayard-variations/README.md

 <img src="images/bayard.jpg" height="150px"/>

-After I'd been working on PostScript decorations to emulate Bayard for a while, Beáta Salamon's [*Magyar népzenei dallamgyűjtemény*](http://www.hagyomanyokhaza.hu/page/716/) came out… and what did I find in it but beautiful Bayard-type variation notation.
-The **bayard-variations** are my own expansion on Bayard and Salamon's ideas.
+After I'd been working on PostScript decorations to emulate Bayard for a while, Beáta Salamon's [*Magyar népzenei dallamgyűjtemény*](http://www.hagyomanyokhaza.hu/page/716/) came out… and what did I find in it but beautiful Bayard-type variation notation!

+These **bayard-variations** are my own expansion on Bayard's and Salamon's ideas.

 ## Usage